corscada/LUIS/README.md

 IF users will typically call the plugin as part of a pipeline defined in a `manifest` file.
 In this case, instantiating the plugin is handled by `ie` and does not have to be done explicitly by the user.
-The following is an example `manifest` that calls `csv-export.yml`:
+The following is an example `manifest` that calls 'land-usage'`:

 ```yaml
 name: land-usage-demo